IL2648/fuzzer/README.md

 Once you have completed and tested all of your changes, make a pull request, if you do not know how to do that, ask me and i will personally show you.

 # setup
-In order to setup the fuzzer follow these instructions
+In order to setup the fuzzer follow these instructions (using python 2.7 if possible)

 1.)
 Follow the instructions to setup the local xampp instance <a href="http://yogi.se.rit.edu/~swen-331/activities/webapps.html">here</a>